stanford-futuredata/FAST/docs/tutorial.md

 * Detection list is ordered in descending order of number of stations (Column 6), then in descending order of peaksum similarity (Column 7).

 Further processing is required for P/S phase picking and location:
   * Cut SAC files
   * Pick phases (automatic or manual)
   * Locate earthquakes
   * Compute magnitudes

+!!! info
+    The following sections of the tutorial are not a part of FAST but are optional steps to take for phase picking and earthquake location.

 ## **Phase Picking**